jthurm11/jthurm11.github.io/README.md

-# Resume starter page.
+# Resume website build with Jekyll.

 This repository contains the code for my personal website.
-The website includes information about me, my projects, and my resume,.
+The website includes information about me, my projects, and my resume.

 You can view the live website at [https://jthurm11.github.io/](https://jthurm11.github.io/).